Blockchain with proof of quantum work: Weaknesses and Mitigations

 The 51\% attack and other blockchain weaknesses apply also to our probabilistic blockchain.
 To mitigate for the 51\% attack we require well-distributed quantum compute power; since mining power can be split by probabilistic verification, the threshold can be lower than 51\% (but still substantial if mining efficiency is high enough).
 We focus in this appendix on attacks that are new or qualitatively changed relative to classical or non-probabilistic blockchains.
 Attacks are different and potentially more powerful owing to several factors including a lack of determinism, bypassing of experimental work (inference given the experimental parameters, i.e. spoofing), and changes in the relative costs of broadcasting, mining, and validation.

-As described in the main text, the particular proof-of-concept experiment is premised on the notion of honest network users and is susceptible to attacks.
+As described in the main text, the particular proof-of-concept demonstration is premised on the notion of honest network users and is susceptible to attacks.
 In addition to mitigations described in the main text we explore additional procedures in this appendix.
-We present a set of tools to protect against no-work and partial-work attacks, but optimization of the experimental ensemble and digitalization process, essential in practice, goes beyond the scope of this publication.
+We present a set of tools to protect against no-work and partial-work attacks, but optimization of the ensemble of unitary dynamics, post-processing and digitalization process, essential in practice, goes beyond the scope of this publication.